Sunday Theology Class

 Lenten Devotional Study

-Please join us on Monday, April 8, from 12:45 to 2 p.m., for a final devotional study time with Father Moretz in the living room of the parish house.
-Our time together has been guided by the book “Lent, with Evelyn Underhill” (Church Publishing), a series of theological meditations based on Lenten themes.
-This book is available for purchase in the Saint Thomas Bookstore and Gift Shop.
+Please join us for a devotional study time with Father Moretz in the living room of the parish house on Mondays in Lent from 12:45 to 2 p.m.
+Our time together will be guided by the book “Lent, with Evelyn Underhill” (Church Publishing), a series of theological meditations based on Lenten themes.
+This book is now available for purchase in the Saint Thomas Bookstore and Gift Shop.
 You are encouraged to bring your own bag lunch.

-Our Friday Lenten Bible Study concludes this week.
+This study continues this week.
 The series is titled, Transforming Repentance: Coming Home to God.
 It focuses on the gospel reading for the first five Sundays of Lent and includes a reflection, bible notes and some questions for discussion.
 Prepared by the Church of Ireland, the study will continue on Fridays throughout Lent, following the 12:10 p.m.
 Mass for a one-hour session on the second floor of the parish house.
-Please email Fr.
-Bennett if you would like to receive a booklet.
+Please contact Fr.
+Bennett at RBennett@SaintThomasChurch.org if you would like to receive a booklet.